 Seafood industry enterprises range from low technology single-owner-operators for whom the lifestyle is important, to large vertically integrated companies that operate largely for profit.
-In 2012-13 the industry employed 13,813 people in the wild-catch (5,050), aquaculture (3,558) and post-harvest sectors (5,205).
+In 2012-13 the industry employed 13,813 people in the wild-catch (5,050), aquaculture (3,558) and post-harvest sectors (5,205)45.

 The seafood industry accesses approximately 120 wild-catch fisheries from which over 600 finfish and shellfish species are commercially harvested from marine and freshwater.
-There are also a large number of aquaculture species produced or in various stages of development; prawns, Southern Bluefin Tuna, salmonoids, edible oysters and pearl oysters accounted for over 80 per cent of the value of aquaculture in 2012-13.
-In that year the industry produced 237,000 tonnes of seafood of which 34 per cent was from aquaculture; and was valued at \$2.4 billion.
-46 Australia's excellent international reputation for the quality, safety and environmental credentials of its exports of abalone, rock lobster, prawns, scallop, Southern Bluefin Tuna, tropical fish and pearls has maximised returns.
-In 2012-13, 49 per cent of Australia's production was exported and valued at \$1.65 billion.
+There are also a large number of aquaculture species produced or in various stages of development; prawns, Southern Bluefin Tuna, salmonoids, edible oysters and pearl oysters accounted for over 80% of the value of aquaculture in 2012-13.
+In that year, the industry produced 237,000 tonnes of seafood of which 34% was from aquaculture; and was valued at \$2.4 billion46.
+Australia's excellent international reputation for the quality, safety and environmental credentials of its exports of abalone, rock lobster, prawns, scallop, Southern Bluefin Tuna, tropical fish and pearls has maximised returns.
+In 2012-13, 49% of Australia's production was exported and valued at \$1.65 billion47.

 Management measures aimed at the sustainable development of commercial fisheries implemented during the past decade have decreased the number of fish stocks classified as overfished.
-Of 53 countries (making up 95 per cent of global commercial fisheries catches) assessed on the basis of 14 indicators of resource management, Australia's commercial fisheries management was ranked equal fourth overall and second in terms of sustainability.
-48
+Of 53 countries (making up 95% of global commercial fisheries catches) assessed based on 14 indicators of resource management, Australia's commercial fisheries management was ranked equal fourth overall and second in terms of sustainability48.

-There remains some prospect for increasing Australian production through improvements in fisheries management, aquaculture and to a lesser extent better utilisation of low value wild-catch species and processing waste.
-However, Australia will continue to rely on imports, mainly from Thailand and China, to fill most of the seafood deficit which in 2012-13 was 66 per cent of total consumption.49
+There remains some prospect for increasing Australian production through improvements in fisheries management, aquaculture and to a lesser extent better utilisation of low value wild- catch species and processing waste.